Perfect season: Commonwealth Bank Trophy

 The Commonwealth Bank Trophy was the main national netball competition in Australia from 1997 to 2007.
 There were eight teams in a double round robin format and finals.

 The Sydney Swifts were the only team to achieve a perfect season, winning all fourteen regular season games and both their finals matches for a record of 16–0.

 ANZ Championship

 The ANZ Championship, the principal netball competition for Australia and New Zealand was established in 2008 to replace the Commonwealth Bank Trophy.
 Comprising ten teams (five from Australia and five from New Zealand) there has so far been one perfect season, by the Mission Queensland Firebirds, based in Brisbane, Queensland in 2011.
 The Firebirds won thirteen regular season games and both their finals matches for a record of 15–0.
 In 2010, the New South Wales Swifts managed to win all thirteen regular season games, but lost both of their finals matches and ended with a 13–2 for that year.

+Netball Superleague

+The Netball Superleague, the principal netball competition in the United Kingdom following its founding in 2005, has seen three invincible seasons in its history.
+Team Bath finished both the 2006–07 and 2008–09 seasons unbeaten, going 14–0 and 16–0 respectively in the regular season before winning the grand final.
+The most recent team to achieve this feat was Manchester Thunder in the 2022 season, who went 20–0 in the regular season before seeing off Team Bath and Loughborough Lightning in the playoffs.